 What David Piper is speaking of here, whether he knew it or not, is Simple Reality.
 The artists chosen for the essays in this book consciously or unconsciously have had profound insights into the nature of Simple Reality.
 In that way they will assist us in our own discovery of the fundamental insights that will help us distinguish intuition from intellect, feeling from emotion and finally, response from reaction.

-In this book we will encounter some of the most extraordinary men and women throughout the history of human thought and creativity.
+In this blog (and eventually in a printed book) we will encounter some of the most extraordinary men and women throughout the history of human thought and creativity.
 They have addressed directly or indirectly, consciously or unconsciously the answers to the Three Great Questions: Where am I?, Who am I? and Why am I here?
 Artists as a group are often deeply in touch with their interior experience, their inner wisdom, and hence, can make a vivid connection to the Implicate Order in the present moment.
-The ability of artists of all types to intuit, in a prophetic manner, the approaching tides of human history is revealed in this single line of poetry predicting revolutionary change.
+The ability of artists of all types to intuit, in a prophetic manner, the approaching tides of human history is revealed in this single line of poetry predicting revolutionary change:

 There may, after all be something vaster and better than dress and the table, and business and politics.
 It is the glorious province of Art, and of all artists worthy of the name … to nourish in the heart of man, the germ of perception of the truly great, the beautiful and simple.

 We will often use conventional critiques of the works of art we have chosen in order to provide contrast with the deeper meaning that can be felt in the work.
 The limitation of that approach, however, is that we are still using the conventional “higher level thinking skills” of Benjamin Boom’s taxonomy—namely analysis, synthesis and evaluation.